SDK484/ReactExample/README.md

 ## ATM Demo

-Small demo showing react with bootstrap for styling for a simple ATM machine.
+Small demo showing react with bootstrap for styling, for a simple ATM machine.

 To access ATM website: http://github/atmlogin

-To run in development: npm install
+To run in development: [npm install] [npm start]
-											 npm start

-To run build: npm run build
+To run build: [npm run build]

-To run tests in cypress: npm run cypress:open
+To run tests in cypress: [npm run cypress:open]